GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/bulk-editing-content/en.md

 Maybe use part of this code:

-In combination with the **Inspect HTTP Request Fields** and **Field to Input** modules, we can retrieve the currently-requested URL when executing a GraphQL custom endpoint or persisted query, add extra parameters, and send another HTTP request to the new URL.
+In combination with extensions **HTTP Request via Schema** and **Field to Input**, we can retrieve the currently-requested URL when executing a GraphQL custom endpoint or persisted query, add extra parameters, and send another HTTP request to the new URL.

 For instance, in this query, we retrieve the IDs of the users in the website and execute a new GraphQL query passing their ID as parameter: